NiklasElsaesser/ITS-Quantencryptographie/README.md

 # Quanten Cryptographie
 ## Introduction
 When it is important to communicate securely over the internet, one has to ensure a encrypted method to transfer Data.
 This is done by encrypting the Data via various, usually mathematical based techniques.
-Now with the wider acces to Quanten Computers these conventional techniques can be decrpyted with new algorithms and additionally new
+Now with the wider acces to Quanten Computers these conventional techniques can be decrpyted with new algorithms and additionally new quanten algorithms allow unbreakable encrpytion for data transfer.

+Traditionell encryption methods as well as some type of quanten encryption methods are based on sharing two keys.

 The widely used encryption techniques today are usually based on one hand the symmetrical techniques with, for example the "Advanced Encryption Standart" (AES) or the "Data Encryption Standard" (DES) and on the other hand the assymetrical techniques like the "RSA"-Procedure.
 Altough there is an ongoing struggle between encrypters and decrypters, the above listed techniques are still usable in real world scenarios.
-Although the symmetrical techniques have been cracked in theoretical cases, symmetrical and asymmetrical techniques are still in use.
+Although the symmetrical techniques have been cracked in theoretical cases.
+[4]

+### Vernam-Chiffre
+The Vernam-Code is technically an absolut secure encryption algorithm, but in reality the randomly generated key is usually not completely random, which means a powerful computer can identify the rules after which the key is generated and reproduce set key.

+Furthermore the way to communicate the key between sender and receiver is usually not completely secure as well.
+Today any key can be intercepted with every conventional way of communication, i.e. wire-based and wireless.

+*explanation of symmetrical oldschool codes* [1]\
+The Vernam

+*explanation of asymmetrical oldschool codes* [1]

 Now with the wider access to Quanten Computers a third technique enters the cryptographie landscape, Quanten cryptographie.
 This new technique differentiates between Quanten cryptographie and Post-Quanten cryptographie.